x86txt/portfolio/proposals/cyware/README.md

 For this particular value add, the support and maintenance burden on Cyware staff can be kept to a minimum by utilizing Grafana Cloud and generating a re-usable [Terraform module](https://grafana.com/docs/grafana-cloud/developer-resources/infrastructure-as-code/terraform/terraform-cloud-stack/) to provision a single-tenant environment for a customer, with a URL masked to be from Cyware - for example [https://mattevans.support.cyware.com](https://mattevans.support.cyware.com) as opposed to [https://tenant123.dfgt.cloud.grafana.com](https://tenant123.dfgt.cloud.grafana.com).
 We could work with our marketing and/or design team to create a generic skin for the portal, so unless a client looked deeply, it would look and function like part of our application stack.

-Another option would be to roll the PLG backend ourselves using the open source versions of Prometheus, Loki, and Grafana and automate it via Terraform or even Ansible.
+Another option would be to roll the PLG backend ourselves using the open source versions of Prometheus, Loki, and Grafana and automate the environment creation via Terraform or even Ansible.
+Once the contract with the client has been negotiated, we would execute our provisioning scripts and just pass the resulting URL to the client, who then enters it as an environment variable to their container, or via our admin panel or through limited SSH to the OVA.

 As always, my team and I would do an analysis of both solutions, consider the pros/cons, as well as staff time, level of effort, and estimated on-going support burden to determine which solution to pursue.
 That discussion would include our sales team and their opinion on whether this is something our clients would even want - it's probably not worth deploying if only a very small subset of clients are interested.